 There are no specific requirements to become a caretaker, but trade skills such as carpentry are useful.

-Caretakers may complete a National Certificate in Cleaning and Caretaking (Level 2) while working.
+Caretakers may complete a National Certificate in Cleaning (Level 2) while working.

 Some caretaking jobs may require you to undergo a police background check.

-- Careerforce (Te Toi Pūkenga) website - information about the National Certificate in Cleaning and Caretaking (Level 2)
+- Careerforce (Te Toi Pūkenga) website - information about the National Certificate in Cleaning (Level 2)